 What should one study abroad?

-The second question that comes to an aspirants mind is what should they actually study abroad, which level of studies should they go out for.
+The second question that comes to an aspirants mind is what should they actually wonder on how to study abroad, they level to studies which they should go out for.

 The post-graduate level or the master’s level of higher studies is the most popular choice among foreign students and international applications to go for a degree abroad.
 This is because, compared to an undergraduate programme, it is much easier to get into a graduate programme.
 Also students are older now and hence their family is more confident to send them off to a foreign land for a long period of studies.
 There are a larger number of scholarships available for graduate and masters students and it is also easier to secure a job in a foreign country with a master’s degree.
 More companies are willing to sponsor your visas for an extended stay.
 And due to your age and a previously obtained degree, you have some experience of studying outside of a secure environment like that in a school.
 Also, only in the case of the United States, there are no provisions for pursuing a master’s degree except in a very selected and dedicated group of programmes.
 All undergraduate degrees in the United States are 4 years long and hence they also ask for 16 years of education before their Phd programmes, which is where US students go immediately after their bachelors.
 As a result, most students are not eligible for a doctoral degree in the United States immediately after their undergraduate programme.
 Hence, master degrees are more popular in the European Continent.

 Research or Doctorate level: